ckaestne/seai/lectures/22_provenance/provenance.md

 * Provenance is important for debugging and accountability, versioning and data tracking
 * Algorithmic transparency can impact users and usability
-* Explainability is an open challenge, explainable models vs post-hoc extracted explanations
+* Explainability is an open challenge, interpretable models vs post-hoc extracted explanations